 No matter if your company teaches skydiving or sells cupcakes, every day you face risks in doing business.
 These could be as simple as employees breaking dishes or as devastating as a customer suffering a serious personal injury.
 Whatever the specific risks may be, you pay an insurance company a monthly premium to protect you from financial loss in case they occur.
 This is the standard way that businesses like yours deal with uncertainty, and, until fairly recently, few have questioned it.
 A growing trend, however, is to use alternative risk management strategies such as captive insurance.
 These techniques allow investors and owners to be more directly involved in risk mitigation and prevent the common mistakes of having either too much or too little coverage.

-What Is Alternative Risk Management?
+What Is Alternative Risk Management, or Captive Solutions?

 Insurance premiums are like vitamins.
 Everyone knows they are good for you, but they are pricey and you don’t always see the results right away.
 Some even question whether the expense is worth the alleged benefits.
 Convinced there must be another way to do things, many businesses have turned to alternative means to protect themselves.
 One such option is self-insurance, in which a business covers its own risks up to a certain value.
 Another is loss-sensitive coverage, which allows flexible premiums based on past experiences.
 These are good choices for companies with unique risks or those who experience frequent but small losses.
 Businesses operating under alternative risk management have increased incentive to operate safely since they are assuming more responsibility.